 Join in the fun of Yogi Bear’s™ world at the family favorite Jellystone Campground.
 Visitors can stay in themed cabins like Yogi’s Bunk House and Boo Boo’s Bungalow after a day full of adventure.
 The park offers everything from playgrounds to paintball and mini golf.
 Need to cool off from the heat?
 Swim at Yogi Bear's™ Wetlands, relax by the lower pool or take an exciting ride down the Water Slide.
 Whether old or young, families are sure to have a blast at this award-winning campground in southwestern Pennsylvania.

 Artillery Ridge - Dutch Country Roads

-History buffs looking for the full Civil War-era experience jump at the chance to stay at Artillery Ridge.
-The site is the closest campground to the famous Gettysburg battlefields and gives guests the opportunity to explore the grounds the same way many of the soldiers did, by horseback.
-In addition to the guided tours, guests can also view a model battlefield diorama and relax that the campground’s pool.
+History buffs looking for the full Civil War-era experience should jump at the chance to stay at Artillery Ridge.
+The site is the closest campground to the famous Gettysburg battlefields and provides guests with the opportunity to explore the grounds the same way many of the soldiers did: by horseback.
+In addition to the guided tours, guests can view a model battlefield diorama and explore the Gettysburg Ghost Lab.

 Virginia’s Beach - Pennsylvania’s Great Lakes Region

-Take a plunge into the great outdoors at Virginia’s Beach Campground located on the beautiful shores of Lake Erie.
-Visitors can stay at a classic campsite with their tent or take a more modern approach and stay in one of the site’s lakefront cottages or cabins.
+Take a plunge into the great outdoors at Virginia’s Beach campground located on the beautiful shores of Lake Erie.
+Relax and enjoy the unique, lakefront atmosphere situated on 45 acres, with 1,100 feet of easy-access beach while staying at the campground.
+Visitors can stay at a classic campsite with a tent or take a modern approach and stay in one of the site’s newly improved lakefront cottages or cabins.
 Because of its proximity to the lake, Virginia’s Beach is a great place for swimming, jet skiing, fishing and boating.